momochi000/pomodoro_arcade/README.md

 ---

 ## DONE

+#### BUG: When the rest period completes, the back button doesn't display
+#### BUG: break timer seems to be broken.
+  + Probably related to the new _verifyTime method.
+I suspect the time is being saved but when the state changes, the time isn't being re-saved.

 #### Make the timer work properly in the background on mobile
   + When the phone is locked or the browser is navigated away